Iodine Deficiency Workup

 There has been particular interest in monitoring iodine sufficiency in pregnant women and school-aged children.
 These populations are important, because they are easily accessible and are particularly vulnerable to the adverse effects caused by iodine deficiency.

 Surveillance techniques to monitor iodine sufficiency in a population include assessment of thyroid volume, urinary iodine concentration, dried whole-blood spot thyroglobulin (Tg) levels, and dietary questionnaires; the last method is the least reliable.
-No test that can reliably diagnose iodine deficiency in individual patients is available.
+No test can reliably diagnose iodine deficiency in individual patients.

 Results from thyroid function studies are usually within the reference range in the presence of mild iodine insufficiency.
 However, in patients with euthyroidism and iodine deficiency, serum TSH levels may be normal to increased, T3 levels may be normal or slightly elevated, and T4 levels may be normal or decreased.
 Only in very extreme iodine deficiency does hypothyroidism develop, accompanied by an elevated serum TSH value and decreased T3 and T4 levels.